kuzzleio/kuzzle/doc/2/guides/elasticsearch/v8/index.md

 	* Step 2: Stop and upgrade a single Elasticsearch node.
 	* Step 3: Enable Shard Allocation and allow the node to join the cluster and the cluster to re-balance.
 	* Step 4: Repeat for each node in the cluster.

+After you have migrated your data:
 1. Post Upgrade Checks
 	* Run the health and stats APIs to ensure the health of your newly upgraded cluster.
 	* Update your clients and integrations to the latest version that's compatible with Elasticsearch 8.x, if not done already.
 	* Monitor your cluster using the Monitoring API or third-party monitoring services.
 1. Troubleshoot
 	* If you encounter any issues during the migration process, take advantage of the Elasticsearch documentation, forums, and issue trackers for troubleshooting information and support.

 > Note: Migration steps can vary depending on your setup and needs.
 Always refer to the official Elasticsearch documentation for the most accurate information, you can find it [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html).

 Disclaimer: The above steps provide a general migration guide.
-Migrations can be complex and it's advised to always test these steps in a non-production environment before applying them to production.
+Migrations can be complex and it's advised to always test these steps in a **non-production environment** before applying them to production.